barryclark/jekyll-now/cv.md

 **Outreach**

-* colorblindr: An R package to aid design of colorblind-interpretable figures
+* Author of colorblindr: An R package to aid design of colorblind-interpretable figures
 * Introduction to Network Visualization, Austin R Users Group, Spring, 2018
-* BAHFest Texas, A festival of bad ad-hoc hypotheses, Spring, 2018
+* Speaker at BAHFest Texas, A festival of bad ad-hoc hypotheses, Spring, 2018

 **Talks**